smartcommunitylab/AAC-Org/server/README.md

 	}

 ### Search organizations
 API for searching organizations.
 Organizations are searched by name.
 Responses are returned as pages of size 20.
-Useful to find the `id` of an organization when only the `name` is known.

 If the authenticated user has administrator privileges, they will see all organizations, otherwise they will see only organizations they are part of.

 **End-point**: /api/organizations\